OrangeShark/guile-git/README.md

 - Create a pull request on gitlab
 - Send a patch to one of the maintainer
 - Come and ping `amz3` or `OrangeShark` about it at `#guile@irc.freenode.net`.

+And don't forget to add a unit test!